 Titans/Legion Special (Nov.
 2004)

-21st CENTURY: In Alexander Luthor's temporary new multiverse, this Legion's Earth becomes "Earth-247."
+21st Century: In Alexander Luthor's temporary new multiverse, this Legion's Earth becomes "Earth-247."
 The Legion finds itself back home, fighting chaos, and Shikari reunites with them at last.
 Superboy dies in battle with Superboy Prime, but their battle shatters Luthor's tower and the infinite Earths reassemble into one.
 Earth-247 ceases to exist, and this Legion is thrust again into Limbo.
 They become an anomaly, trapped outside reality.
 NOTE: First mention of the name "Earth-247."
-The new, reassembled Earth becomes the new "Earth-0."
+The new mainstream Earth is referred to as "Earth-0."
 It has a different future.

 Infinite Crisis #6 (May 2006)

 When Alexander Luthor's multiverse collapses, the leftover energy spawns a new multiverse — 52 identical universes.
 These parallel universes are each surrounded by a Source Wall, and there is "anti-life" between Walls.